tsdemont/Results_JMSE_1349687/README.md

 The files contain time series data where column 1 is Time (s).

 The columns of the time series contained in Figure7_EnergyAbsorbed represent the energy absorbed in Joules at each wave period.
 Column 1 of the Data is for wave period T=3 (s), Column 2 for T=4 (s), and so on up to T=9 (s).

+Sphere_5m_WAMIT_data contains the data obtained from WAMIT for a Sphere of 5 (m) in diameter.